top of page

 Definition: Agile

-Agile, is a way to manage a project by breaking it up into several phases.
+Agile is a way to manage a project by breaking it into several phases.
 Scrum agile uses daily stand meetings, roles, and tools to help teams working on complex projects to collaborate and better structure and manage their workload.
 Scrum sprints are short, time-boxed periods when an agile scrum team works to complete a set amount of work.

 Definition: Waterfall

-1. Spotify: Spotify, the music streaming giant, adopted Agile methodology to create better collaboration and faster time-to-market.
+1. Spotify: Spotify, the music streaming giant, adopted the Agile methodology to create better collaboration and faster time-to-market.
 The company uses a modified version of Scrum Agile called the "Spotify Model" to manage its development process.
 This has helped Spotify to respond more quickly to customer feedback and launch new features more rapidly.

-2. Siemens: Siemens, a multinational conglomerate, implemented Agile methodology to improve its software development process.
+2. Siemens: a multinational conglomerate, Siemens immediately implemented Agile methodology to improve its software development process.
 The company used Scrum Agile to break down large projects into smaller sprints, which allowed for faster feedback loops and quicker iterations.
 This resulted in increased productivity, better quality, and faster delivery of software products.

 Change Cat Cartoon - 'Emperors New Clothes', copy right Paige Clark, 2023

-1. NASA: NASA's Jet Propulsion Laboratory (JPL) adopted Scrum Agile methodology to manage its software development process for the Mars Rover.
+1. NASA: NASA's Jet Propulsion Laboratory (JPL) adopted the Scrum Agile methodology to manage its software development process for the Mars Rover.
 The project was divided into small, manageable sprints, allowing the team to iterate quickly and respond to changing requirements and technological advancements.
 This led to the successful launch of the Mars Rover, which is still sending data back to Earth today.

 2. Salesforce: Salesforce, a cloud-based software company, uses Scrum Agile to manage its development process.
-The company adopted Agile methodology to improve collaboration between its development teams and customers, resulting in a better understanding of customer needs and faster delivery of new features.
+The company adopted the Agile methodology to improve collaboration between its development teams and customers, resulting in a better understanding of customer needs and faster delivery of new features.
 This has helped Salesforce to maintain its position as a market leader in customer relationship management (CRM) software.

-This is in contrast to the waterfall approach, when the technical development team seemingly work behind a closed door for many months, only to emerge from their isolation at project go-live, when the chance that what is delivered will actually meet the business need is rendered more tenuous.
+This is in contrast to the waterfall approach, when the technical development team seemingly work behind a closed door for many months, only to emerge from their isolation at project go-live, when the chance that what is delivered will meet the business need is rendered more tenuous.

 Summary - Key Tips